keelimeguy/eece7368-project/Simulation/README.md

-# code
+# Simulation
-Contains the SpecC code for the project.
+Contains the SpecC simulation code for the project.

 ## Usage
 `./run.sh`